 - Provides funds from the recycling payments that are available to go back into the programs and support further actions in the Oak Ridge cleanup program. - Conserves valuable landfill space.
-To date, the scrap metal recycled as a result of the screening process has saved approximately 788 yd of valuable landfill space, which translates into a considerable cost savings, which takes into consideration capital cost, landfill capacity, historical operating costs, packing, and transportation.

-Supports EPA, TDEC, and DOE programmatic environmental stewardship goals for waste diversion.
+As of FY 2021, 790,262 lb of scrap metal recycled as a result of the screening process, diverting a valuable material from the landfill for reclamation, while saving capital cost, landfill capacity, historical operating costs, packing, and transportation. - Supports EPA, TDEC, and DOE programmatic environmental stewardship goals for waste diversion.

-The CERCLA screening process will continue to be used as more demolition and cleanup are continued at ETTP, Oak Ridge National Laboratory (ORNL), and the Y-12 National Security Complex (Y-12).
+The CERCLA screening process will continue to be used as more demolition and cleanup are continued at ETTP, ORNL, and Y-12.